← cd /insights

 The tooling for all three levels exists today.
 The question isn't whether it's possible — it's whether your organization can articulate which level it's operating at, which level it should be aiming for, and what the gap between those two actually looks like.

 That's not an AI question.
-That's a leadership question.
+It's a leadership question.